 Scary as it is to us all, yes, it is possible.
 However, that does not mean that it’s always possible.
 Legally, a seller can’t just decide they don’t want to sell a home to you and walk away from a deal, and there are rules about when they can and cannot renege on an accepted offer.

 The moment the seller signs that contract, they are legally obligated to sell that house to you—even if there is a more prominent offer around the corner.

-To put it simply, a seller can back out at any point if contingencies outlined in the home purchase agreement are not met.
+Simply put, a seller can back out at any point if contingencies outlined in the home purchase agreement are unmet.
 These agreements are legally binding contracts, which is why backing out of them complicates a deal, which most people want to avoid.

 There are, however, several common reasons why a seller might get cold feet and walk away from a deal.
 Here are some reasons why they might decide they no longer want to sell:

 There are only three times that a seller can legally back out of an accepted offer:

 Generally speaking, the same rules apply to sellers as they do to buyers.
 If you want to back out of an agreement to buy, you typically have to have a reason stated in the contingencies, and you cannot get out of the contract if contingencies don’t afford you an exit.

 This all depends on what the reason is and what the entire situation is.